skomja00/Csharp/markjprice/Csharp 8.0 and .NET Core 3.0/readme.md

 ![Homemade IL UML diagram](https://github.com/skomja00/Csharp/blob/master/markjprice/Csharp%208.0%20and%20.NET%20Core%203.0/understanding%20intermediate%20language.png)<br>
 <br>
 <br><br><b>Note:</b><br>
 Both the .NET Core and the .NET Framework have strengths and weaknesses because they are all designed for diferent scenarios.
-As of 2019 .NET is three forked .NET platforms
+As of 2019 ".NET Standard 2.0" branched into three .NET platforms
 <ol>
 	<li>.NET Core: for cross-platform and new apps.
 	<li>.NET Framework: for legacy apps.